-As computers only continue to become more necessary in our society, those equipped with skills to spur this growth onward will be prepared for a variety of careers.
-As a graduate of the Bachelor of Science (BS) in Software Development degree from Grand Canyon University (GCU), you will be able to work with a variety of programming languages, mobile and web technologies, web application frameworks and today's cloud platform.
-With project-driven courses and industry expert faculty, you have the opportunity to develop the skills needed to enter this field after graduation.
+As computers only continue to become more necessary in our society, those equipped with skills to spur this growth onward may be prepared to pursue a variety of high-tech careers.
+As a student in the Bachelor of Science (BS) in Software Development degree program from Grand Canyon University, you will be taught to work with a variety of programming languages, mobile and web technologies, web application frameworks and cloud platforms.
+With project-driven courses and knowledgeable faculty who work in the industry, you have the opportunity to develop the skills needed to make an impact on the software development field.

-Learn to Develop Software for the Evolving World With a BS in Software Development
+Sculpting the Digital World: Explore a BS in Software Development